Last Updated: 09/10/21

 Before reading further, please read our FAQ on certificate expiration.
-Most every certificate posted to TravelPledge has a generous expiration timeline, so many recently issued certificates can be redeemed in late 2021 or even 2022.
+Every certificate posted to TravelPledge has a generous expiration timeline, so recently issued certificates can be redeemed in 2022, and in some cases, 2023.

 We recommend certificate holders with questions contact the experience providers directly using the instructions on their certificate.
 Our partner experience providers closely monitor guidance from the CDC, WHO, and U.S. State Department and have developed coronavirus policies appropriate for their location.